Animation and Game Development

 DIGP3007 New Media Production 3

 Students use all the skills they have acquired to complete a final new-media-based project.
-Aspects of this course will focus on design and art direction for the student’s major individual project for their demo reel, as well as a self-promotional website.
-The ultimate goal is to conceive and produce a consistent visual presentation for their demo reel.
+Aspects of this course will focus on design and art direction for the student's major individual project for their demo reel as well as a self-promotional website.
+The ultimate goal is to conceive and produce a consistent visual presentation to support their demo reel.
 The other component of this course will focus on the production process to create the major project and the promotional materials including timelines and adherence to production schedules.
 Prerequisite: DIGP 3003, DIGP 3001, DIGP 3005, ( DIGP 3011 or DIGP 3012 or DIGP 3013 ) Co-requisite: DIGP 3009

 *Courses subject to change.